 What Will Be Texans' Biggest Training Camp Battle?

-HOUSTON -- As the Houston Texans prepare for July 27th's start of training camp, all eyes will be on the new staff.
-General manager Nick Caserio, head coach David Culley and their respective staffs will be under the microscope to see if this Frankenstein offseason could transform into something positive come Week 17.
+HOUSTON -- As the Houston Texans prepare for July 27's start of training camp, all eyes will be on the new staff.
+General manager Nick Caserio, head coach David Culley and their guys will be under the microscope to see if this Frankenstein-like offseason could transform into something positive come Week 17.

-Expectations are low compared to other teams.
-For Houston, it'll be about finding the best players to help build for the future under the new regime.

-So, which training camp battle will provide the most intrigue and competition as that rebuilding process commences?
-Multiple options, actually, the most compelling of which will be at linebacker.
+So, which training camp duels will provide the most intrigue and competition as that rebuilding process commences?
+Multiple options exist, actually, the most compelling of which will be at linebacker.

 READ MORE: Which Texans Vet Has Team's Worst Contract?